Beijing Travel Essentials: China UNESCO World Heritage Sites

 UNESCO World Heritage Sites in China

 Here is a list of UNESCO World Heritage sites in China and the year they were inscribed to the list.
+China has the second most UNESCO World Heritage Sites in the world.

 Ancient Buildings in the Wudang Mountains (1994)